wrapl/minilang/docs/library/list.rst

 :mini:`type list::node`
    A node in a :mini:`list`.
+   Dereferencing a :mini:`list::node::const` returns the corresponding value from the :mini:`list`.

+.. _type-list-node:

+:mini:`type list::node < list::node`
+   A node in a :mini:`list`.
-   Dereferencing a :mini:`listnode` returns the corresponding value from the :mini:`list`.
+   Dereferencing a :mini:`list::node` returns the corresponding value from the :mini:`list`.
-   Assigning to a :mini:`listnode` updates the corresponding value in the :mini:`list`.
+   Assigning to a :mini:`list::node` updates the corresponding value in the :mini:`list`.

 .. _type-list-slice: